raresraulea/Ubuntu-Docker-with-MultiversX-tools/README.md

 ## Overview

-The repository can be helpful for testing and local development with the MultiversX tools It provides a starting point for developing a stable production-ready Docker image with the MultiversX tools installed.
+- The repository can be helpful for testing and local development in an Ubuntu Container with the MultiversX tools
+- It provides a starting point for developing a stable production-ready Docker image with the MultiversX tools installed.
 It aims to mimic a web server's production environment and includes essential packages and scripts to facilitate container management.

 ## Purpose